 Yo!
 It's that wonderful time of the year again where swamp ass and ball soup runs rampant.
 But there's good news that will make your undies moist for a different reason.
 The 12th NEW YORK ASIAN FILM FESTIVAL is about the kick off once again @ Lincoln Center's Walter Reade Theater.
 Check out the line-up right here.

 Guesting at the fest is once again way cool for a HK/Taiwan cinema lovin' fool like me as NY welcomes the great HERMAN YAU and his latest incarnation of the story of Ip Man, IP MAN: THE FINAL FIGHT.
 HK director ANDREW LAU will also be on hand as the fest will show 2 of his classics, YOUNG AND DANGEROUS and YOUNG AND DANGEROUS II, as well as Wong Jing's 2012 pic THE LAST TYCOON, where Andrew served as cinematographer.
 CAT III starlet in the making DADA CHEN, who made pants bulge in last years VULGARIA, will also be there with her new CAT III exercise, HARDCORE COMEDY.
 Another of her films, TALES OF THE DARK 1, is the opening night selection, but she will not be in attendance for that film.
-If you want to catch a glimpse of her goodies, you best check out HARDCORE COMEDY
+If you want to catch a glimpse of her goodies, you best check out HARDCORE COMEDY.

 -